-Hooded crows share many of the same characteristics as the more common carrion crows (the all black crows).
+The Hooded crow shares many of the same characteristics as the more common carrion crows (the all black crows).
 They also prefer to feed off dead animals, however, they are often seen in larger groups, whereas carrion crows prefer to travel alone.

 What do hooded crows look like?

 Hooded crows get their name due to their distinctive plumage.
 Although they look like a more common black crow, they also have grey feathers that cover half their head (like a hood) and most of their breast.
-Like the carrion crows, the hooded crows have the same plumage for both males and females, meaning that they can rarely be told apart.
+Like the carrion crow they have the same plumage for both males and females, meaning that they can rarely be told apart.

 Where to spot a hooded crow?

 Hooded crows prefer to stay in the more northern regions of the UK, staying primarily in north-west Scotland and Northern Ireland.
 They are often found moving down south during the winter, so they can often be seen across the north of England during the colder months.
-Spotted a hooded crow recently?
+Spotted one recently?
 Make sure you log it in our BirdSpotter map!